nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 Fortunately, I was quick to receive a response on Slack about these calls.
-Once again, some assembly was required.
+Some assembly was required that I had missed.

 ---